Laura K. Hildebrand

 Secured $450,000+ in grant funding to examine intergroup- and identity-based conflicts

-Increased comfort with interacting with diverse groups by 5%
+Increased engagement with diverse groups by 5%

-Boosted academic performance by 10%
+Boosted performance by 10%

 Created compelling client-facing materials for marketing campaigns to enhance brand visibility & client engagement